 “I have a champagne flute in my anus?!”
 I said in horror.
 “Oh my god, am I that fucked up that I didn’t even notice?
 It’s not even New Year’s Eve.”

-“Not you,” she said.
+“Not you,” she said, shaking her head.
 “Someone I examined last year.”

 I looked up at the anesthesiologist in both a fit of exhaustion and pure desperation.